iainmclachlan/seMethodsGroup11/sqlqueries.md

     World wd = new World();
                     wd.population = resultSet.getInt("Continent.Population");

--The population of a continent.
+-The population of a continent. _DONE-

     strSelect = "SELECT SUM(Population) FROM country WHERE continent = "continent name by the user";